 Incorporates in bone formation and is also a factor in wound healing.

-It is most valuable for corn lovers because yellow corn contains lutein and zeaxanthin, which is important for eye health.
+It is most valuable for corn lovers because yellow corn contains lutein and zeaxanthin, which are important for eye health.

 Corn is also a source of trace amounts of healthy unsaturated fats, which are also essential in the development of the brain regions.